A Strong Duality Principle for Equivalence Couplings and Total Variation: Proofs of Main Results

 First, let us say that a pair $(E,\G)$ satisfies \textit{weak duality} if $E$ is measurable and if we have

 for all $\P,\P'\in \mathcal{P}(\Omega,\F)$.
-Importantly, observe that the right side need not be achieved, in that $(E,\G)$-optimal couplings are not guaranteed to exist.
+Let us emphasize that the infimum need not be achieved in that $E$-optimal couplings are not required to exist (and that we will later show that the supremum is always achieved.)
 Moreover, observe that strong duality obviously implies weak duality.

-Second, let us say that a pair $(E,\G)$ satisfies \textit{pseudo-strong duality} if, for all $\P,\P'\in \mathcal{P}(\Omega,\F)$, the following are equivalent: \begin{itemize} \item[(i)] For all $A\in \G$, we have $\P(A) = \P'(A)$. \item[(ii)] There exists some $\tilde{\P}\in \Gamma(\P,\P')$ and some $N\in\F\otimes\F$ with $\tilde{\P}(N) = 0$ and $(\Omega\times\Omega)\setminus E\subseteq N$. \end{itemize} Crucially, observe that the measurability of $E$ is not required in order for $(E,\G)$ to satisfy pseudo-strong duality; if $E$ happens to be measurable, then (ii) above is simply equivalent to the existence of an $E$-successful coupling.
+Second, let us say that a pair $(E,\G)$ satisfies \textit{quasi-strong duality} if, for all $\P,\P'\in \mathcal{P}(\Omega,\F)$, the following are equivalent: \begin{itemize} \item[(i)] For all $A\in \G$, we have $\P(A) = \P'(A)$. \item[(ii)] There exists a $\tilde{\P}\in \Pi(\P,\P')$ and a $N\in\F\otimes\F$ with $\tilde{\P}(N) = 0$ and $(\Omega\times\Omega)\setminus E\subseteq N$. \end{itemize} Crucially, observe that the measurability of $E$ is not required in order for $(E,\G)$ to satisfy quasi-strong duality; if $E$ happens to be measurable, then (ii) above is simply equivalent to the existence of an $E$-successful coupling.
 The primary desire to generalize beyond measurable relations is to be able to say something about analytic equivalence relations on standard Borel spaces, which are a common object of study in ergodic theory \cite{Georgii}.